dingnan/angular7-demo/README.md

 # Ng7App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+You can check the live demo site at http://dingnan.azurewebsites.net/

 ## Development server